What is Actoplus Met?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 An overdose of metformin can cause lactic acidosis, which can be fatal.

-Avoid drinking alcohol while taking Actoplus Met.
+Avoid drinking alcohol.
 It can lower your blood sugar and may increase your risk of lactic acidosis.

 Actoplus Met side effects

 Get emergency medical help if you have any of these signs of an allergic reaction to Actoplus Met: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.